Cocoa butter: Adulterants and substitutes

 Substitutes include: coconut, palm, soybean, rapeseed, cottonseed and illipe oils; and shea butter, mango kernel fat and a mixture of mango kernel fat and palm oil, and PGPR.

 Uses

-Cocoa butter is a major ingredient in practically all types of chocolates (white chocolate, milk chocolate, and dark chocolate).
-This application continues to dominate consumption of cocoa butter.
+Cocoa butter is a major ingredient in practically all types of chocolates, especially white, milk, and couverture chocolate.
+This application continues to dominate the consumption of cocoa butter.

-Pharmaceutical companies use cocoa butter's physical properties extensively.
+Pharmaceutical companies use cocoa butter extensively.
 As a nontoxic solid at room temperature that melts at body temperature, it is considered an ideal base for medicinal suppositories.

 Personal care

 For a fat melting around body temperature, cocoa has good stability.
 This quality, coupled with natural antioxidants, prevents rancidity – giving it a storage life of two to five years.
 The velvety texture, pleasant fragrance and emollient properties of cocoa butter have made it a popular ingredient in products for the skin, such as soaps and lotions.

+History

+Cocoa butter was first made by boiling cocoa mass with water and skimming off the fat floating over it.
+In the 18th century, the first hydraulic presses were used to press cocoa butter and the (more effective) Van Houten press began to be employed in the second half of the 19th century.
+A by-product of chocolate factories, cocoa butter was mainly used for cosmetic and pharmaceutical preparations until the late 19th century.
+It eventually became a common chocolate ingredient with the rise of chocolate in confectionery.

 Physical properties

 Cocoa butter typically has a melting point of around 34–38 C, so chocolate is solid at room temperature but readily melts once inside the mouth.
 Cocoa butter displays polymorphism, having different crystalline forms with different melting points.
-Conventionally the assignment of cocoa butter crystalline forms uses the nomenclature of Wille and Lutton with forms I, II, III, IV, V and VI having melting points 17.3, 23.3, 25.5, 27.5, 33.8, and 36.3 C, respectively.
-The production of chocolate aims to crystallise the chocolate so that the cocoa butter is predominantly in form V, which is the most stable form that can be obtained from melted cocoa butter.
-(Form VI either develops in solid cocoa butter after long storage, or is obtained by crystallisation from solvents).
+Conventionally the assignment of cocoa butter crystalline forms uses the nomenclature of Wille and Lutton with forms I, II, III, IV, V, and VI having melting points 17.3, 23.3, 25.5, 27.5, 33.8, and 36.3 C, respectively.
+The production of chocolate aims to crystallize the chocolate so that the cocoa butter is predominantly in form V, which is the most stable form that can be obtained from melted cocoa butter.
+(Form VI either develops in solid cocoa butter after long storage or is obtained by crystallization from solvents).
 A uniform form V crystal structure will result in smooth texture, sheen, and snap.
 This structure is obtained by chocolate tempering.
 Melting the cocoa butter in chocolate and then allowing it to solidify without tempering leads to the formation of unstable polymorphic forms of cocoa butter.
-This can easily happen when chocolate bars are allowed to melt in a hot room and leads to the formation of white patches on the surface of the chocolate called fat bloom or chocolate bloom.
+This can easily happen when chocolate bars are allowed to melt in a hot room and lead to the formation of white patches on the surface of the chocolate called fat bloom or chocolate bloom.

+Cocoa butter from different places has different properties.
+Malaysian and Indonesian cocoa butter generally crystallize faster, and into a harder chocolate than Brazilian cocoa butter.
+Brazilian cocoa butter, after slowly crystallizing, forms a softer chocolate.
+West African cocoa butter has properties between the two.